2012maymadness/2012maymadness/README.md

 #
 > Hiya.
 I'm Candie.
 I'm hyperactive sometimes, if not most the time.
 Sometimes not.
 Please bear with me. >.<
 > Status meanings for reference: ⛔ > Dry/slow responses.
 Do not expect me to be talkative.　|| 🌙 > Normal responses.
+By that - i mean i'm gonna be loud as ####.

 > Neutral about most ships, just do not force ships onto me.